• Skip to primary navigation

 Single-arm chest press

-Performing the chest press with one arm at a time can help improve balance and stability while working each side of the chest separately.
-This variation can also help identify and correct muscle imbalances between the two sides.
+Performing the press with one arm at a time dramatically improves core stability.
+Working each side separately also helps identify and correct muscle imbalances between your left and right pectorals.

 Alternating chest press